openwisp/openwisp-docs/developer/contributing.rst

 - after pushing your branch code, make a pull-request of that corresponding change of yours which should contain a descriptive message and mention the issue number as suggested in the example above
 - make sure to send one pull request for each feature.
-Each feature should contain one commit.
-If you make multiple commits for a single feature/bug-fix, squash them to a single commit providing an informative commit message after you are done with the required changes.
+Whenever changes are requested during reviews, please send new commits (do not amend previous commits), if multiple commits are present in a single pull request, they will be squashed in a single commit by the maintainers before merging
-- in case of big features in which multiple related features/changes needs to be implemented, multiple commits (one commit per feature) in a single PR can be accepted.
+- in case of big features in which multiple related features/changes needs to be implemented, multiple commits (one commit per feature) in a single PR are acceptable.

 3. Pull-Request guidelines
 --------------------------